Art Born from Ruin | The Emotional Abstractions of Karina Gentinetta

 RH Paris Permanent Collection

-At RH Paris, only a select few artists are featured throughout the entire building—each chosen with exacting precision to complement the Maison’s atmosphere of quiet grandeur.
-Among them, Karina Gentinetta stands apart, occupying an entire floor with her evocative abstract works.
-As the Financial Times notes, “Art is used to elevate the mood throughout the building.
+As noted by the Financial Times, art plays a central role in shaping the building’s ambiance: “Art is used to elevate the mood throughout the building.
 On the lower level will be the work of Argentine abstract artist Karina Gentinetta, while Yugoslavian-born neoexpressionist Vladimir Prodanovich’s painting of dancing figures hangs on the ground floor.
 The upper-floor restaurants also feature art: in the second-floor entrance of Le Jardin RH is the work of Swedish artist Sara Bergman and paintings by Jean-Marc Louis hang in the fourth-floor restaurant Le Petit RH.”

-A Work of Heart
+A Work of Heart: Karina Gentinetta Abstract Art

 Now part of the RH Manhasset permanent collection, Unbreakable Thread was recently placed in the new space that opened October 2025.
 The acquisition was made by the interior designer who has collected Gentinetta’s work for RH since 2016—a trusted collaborator who continues to recognize the enduring resonance of her paintings within RH’s world of design and atmosphere.